 Public sector and community groups are working hard to support more vulnerable people in society, and we know they are looking for information on how best to target that work.
 We are determined to put our knowledge and experience to good use, and to help provide that information.

-The map below shows 6,658 GP surgeries in England.
+The map below shows 6,598 of 6,708 GP surgeries in England.
 It is designed to help identify areas where there are more people who don’t tend to use digital tools and services, or who are not online.
 We’ve used NHS data on registration for online GP services to make the map.

 We acknowledge that registration alone does not imply confident use of online services.
-Equally, where people have not registered for online GP services this may not be because of a lack of necessary digital skills or access to devices and the internet.
+Equally, where people have not registered for online GP services, this may not indicate a lack of necessary digital skills or access to devices/connectivity.

 Guidance on using the map